sebgoa/functions/README.md

-# Continuous Delivery of Functions with Google Container Builder and kubeless on GKE
+# Continuous Delivery of FunctionsContainer Builder and kubeless on GKE